MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/remote-server-admin-tools-uninstalled-in-place-upgrade.md

 This article provides a resolution to an issue in which Windows 10 Remote Server Admin Tools (RSAT) is uninstalled during an in-place upgrade.

-_Original product version:_ &nbsp; Window 10 - all editions
+_Original product version:_ &nbsp; Windows 10 - all editions
 _Original KB number:_ &nbsp; 4090941

 ## Symptom